Capgemini/powerapps-specflow-bindings/README.md

 - `@logicalName` - the entity logical name of the root record. **Mandatory (unless included using `@extends` - see below)**.
 - `@alias` - a friendly alias that can be used to reference the created record in certain bindings.
 Can be set on nested records. **Optional**.
-- '@extends` - a relative path to a data file to extend.
+- `@extends` - a relative path to a data file to extend.
 Records in arrays are merged by index (you may need to include blank objects to insert new records into the array). **Optional**.

 #### Dynamic data